Information and guidance for academic staff

 There is lots of help and support available to you – please find more details and information below.

-On 2nd May 2019 all published Reading Lists were successfully rolled over, so a draft 2019/20 version of all lists published last year is now available.
-These are not visible to students until published or a review requested.
+On 4 May 2021 all published Reading Lists were successfully rolled over, so a draft 2021/22 version of all lists published last year is now available.
+These are not visible to students until published.

-- If your module will be running again in 2019/20, check the draft, make any changes you might require, and “request review” to ensure it is visible to students.
+- If your module will be running again in 2021/22, check the draft, make any changes you might require, and publish to ensure it is visible to students.
 You can make further changes at any time, even after the list is published – the Library will be alerted to your change and can take any required action

 Benefits for academic staff